 NYC Building Violations, by the Numbers

-ViolationWatch's detection engine analyzes the full sweep of New York City's building-compliance landscape — more than a billion data points across every agency, enriched with our own proprietary detection signals.
+ViolationWatch's detection engine analyzes the full sweep of New York's building-compliance landscape — more than a billion data points across every agency, enriched with our own proprietary detection signals.
 The most comprehensive report on NYC building violations ever produced.
 One of a kind.

 Brooklyn is the violation capital